 NEVER ENOUGH THYME QUICHE RECIPE

-When the summer garden is bursting with Thyme, there never seems to be enough time to enjoy a leisurely quiche, so let’s make a mini Thyme quiche we can easily transport to our patio for brunch.
+When the summer garden is bursting with Thyme, there never seems to be enough time to enjoy a leisurely quiche outdoors, so let’s make one!

 Thyme Quiche